Alert: Goldfish have been spotted in local storm ponds. Learn more >>

 What is a Storm Pond?

-The “lakes” found in your neighbourhood are not constructed to be a recreational facility; they are storm water reservoirs and their purpose is to collect and store excess storm water to prevent flooding.
-Storm ponds are designed with inlets for storm water to enter during high rainfall events and with outlets to slowly release excess water afterwards.
-Some ponds have irrigation make up water to keep them filled, this is because water from the pond is used to irrigate the park to keep it green during the summer months.
+The City of Lethbridge operates more than 30 Storm Ponds located throughout the City.
+These storm water reservoirs' primary function is to collect and store excess storm water to prevent flooding.
+Storm ponds are designed with inlets for storm water to enter during high rainfall events and outlets to slowly release excess water afterwards.
+Some ponds have irrigation make up water to keep them filled, because water from the pond is used to irrigate the park during the summer months.
+These “lakes” found in your neighbourhood are not constructed to be a public recreational facility.

 Why does the water in the Storm Pond not always look so good?